 An adult turkey vulture has no natural predators and only has to worry about humans.
 Those that fledge and reach adulthood can enjoy many years roaming across the U.S. Nestlings could become the prey of raptors like golden eagles or opportunistic mammals raiding nests.
 Raccoons and opossums are known to feed on young vultures.

 Are Turkey Vultures Dangerous To Pets?

 It is important to know that these birds are scavengers, not hunters.
 There are misconceptions about turkey vultures being dangerous to humans and their pets.
-A lot of their diet comes from dead and dying animals and so will not go after any pets running around in your backyard.
+Much of their diet comes from dead and dying animals, and they will not go after any pets running around in your backyard.